 One way I personally deal with important papers and school calendars is with my “take action” magnetic chalkboard, which is right by my kitchen in a hallway.
 It is only used for important papers, sports schedules, school calendars, teacher letters and reminders of things I need to take care of.
 I see the board many times a day, so I never fear losing important papers—as long as my family uses the system!

-I also use a memo board to post papers or receipts I find lying around the house, so when my husband or kids are in a panic about a lost paper, I know where I put it!
+I also use a memo board to post papers or receipts I find lying around the house.
+When my husband or kids are in a panic about a lost paper, I know just where to find it!

 Because my husband and I both run businesses as well as our family, we also make use of electronic gadgets to help us organize our daily calendars and to-do lists.
 While I do love my big chalkboard on the wall, I have my iPad handy to keep my Google calendar up-to-date and organized with my daily to-do lists and schedules.
 It is very easy to use and to update, and I can also take it with me on errands.